morris/cps1/README.md

 // 5.2
-// func is not a CPS1 function
+// func is not CPS1
-// Violates 2.4.: Number of callback arguments is not constant, no such N function func( one, two, callback ) {
+// Violates S5: Must explicitly pass undefined as a result. function func( one, two, callback ) {

 	if ( !two ) callback( null, one );